 The Requirements further stipulates, as supported by the King Code, that the remuneration policy and the implementation report must further be tabled every year for separate non-binding advisory votes by shareholders of the applicant issuer at the annual general meeting.
 The remuneration policy must record the measures that the board of directors of the applicant issuer commits to take in the event that either the remuneration policy or the implementation report, or both, are voted against by 25% or more of the votes exercised.
-In order to give effect to the minimum measures referred to in the King Code, in the event that either the remuneration policy or the implementation system and the remuneration policy or the policy or the system of the votes exercised.
-In order to give effect to the minimum measures referred to in the King Code, in the event that either the remuneration policy or the implementation report, or both are voted against by shareholders exercising 25% or more of the voting rights exercised, the issuer must in its voting results announcement provide for the following:
+In order to give effect to the minimum measures referred to in the King Code, in the event that either the remuneration policy or the implementation system of the voting rights exercised, the issuer must in its voting results announcement provide for the following:

-- · An invitation to dissenting shareholders to engage with the issuer; and - The manner and timing of such engagement.
+- An invitation to dissenting shareholders to engage with the issuer; and - The manner and timing of such engagement.